-WILLIAMSBURG, Va.
-(AP) -- The Wildlife Center of Virginia will release a bald eagle at Jamestown Beach Park.
+LANCASTER, Va. -- The Wildlife Center of Virginia will release a bald eagle at Belle Isle State Park in Lancaster County.

 The release will occur on Friday.
-The wildlife center says the bald eagle being released was one of two that hatched earlier this year at a nest on Jamestown Island at Colonial National Historical Park.
+The wildlife center says the bald eagle being released was rescued from Northumberland County in September.
+It had a fracture in part of its right shoulder.

 Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.